Archbishop Welby "not proud" about Progress in Christian Unity | VirtueOnline

 The account of the Communion offered to the Conference by the Archbishop of Canterbury does not articulate that of Communion Catholicity and appears perilously close to that of Autonomous Inclusivism, he said.

 The truth is that the Anglican Communion is divided three ways: the Lambeth Conference, which is increasingly revisionist and Western-based, GSFA -- orthodox Global South Anglicans and GAFCON who no longer believe that it is necessary to be in communion with Canterbury to be an Anglican.
-Welby has dubbed them a "ginger group," while failing to recognize that they represent more than 75% of the Anglican Communion!
+Welby has dubbed them a "ginger group," (a formal group within an organization seeking to influence its direction and activity.) while failing to recognize that they represent more than 75% of the Anglican Communion!
 The Anglican Church in North America, for example, is not even recognized by the Archbishop of Canterbury!

 According to Canon Phil Ashey of the American Anglican Council, Resolution 49 of Lambeth Conference 1930 says that relationship with Canterbury is the condition for being within the institution of the Anglican Communion.
 Yet, what the Archbishop of Canterbury ignores is all the Lambeth Conferences which preceded 1930, robustly reaffirmed that communion was around a shared confession of faith, doctrine and order.
 He ignores the Chicago-Lambeth Quadrilateral (Lambeth 1888), which provides for a "common faith and order" as the basis for reunifying the Church--without any reference to the See of Canterbury.